apache/sling-old-svn-mirror/tooling/maven/archetypes/multimodule/src/main/resources/archetype-resources/README.md

 The main parts of the project are:

 * core: Java bundle containing the core functionality such as servlets.
 * ui.apps: contains the /apps (and /etc) parts of the project, ie Javascript, CSS, fonts, clientlibs and sample html files.
-This module has in-built HTML5Boilerplate files.
+This module has built-in HTML5Boilerplate files.

 ## How to build